repeaterjs/repeater/docs/05_error_handling.md

 title: Error Handling
 ---

 Because error handling is an important part of creating robust applications, repeaters are designed to catch and propagate any errors they receive in a predictable manner.
-Every promise which is passed to a repeater is preemptively caught using `Promise.prototype.catch` to prevent unhandled rejections, and the errors are then forwarded to consumers during iteration.
+Every promise which is passed to a repeater is preemptively handled to prevent unhandled promise rejections, and the errors are then forwarded to consumers during iteration.

 ## The four ways a repeater can error